Designs with materials from CLIP STUDIO ASSETS

 1. First you have to create a new layer below the torn paper.

-2. With the selection tools found in: Tool; I select the area where I want to apply the pattern.
+2. Using the selection tools found in: Tool; I select the area where I want to apply the pattern.
 In my case I will use automatic selection.

-** If I want to select different areas, I change the “Selection Mode” option in the “Layer Property” window to “Add to Selection”.
+* If I want to select different areas, I change the “Selection Mode” option in the “Layer Properties” window to “Add to Selection”.

-3. Now you just have to drag the downloaded pattern to the canvas.
+3. Now just drag the downloaded pattern onto the canvas.
 A layer mask will be generated automatically.

-4. With the Hue/ Saturation/ Lightness window mentioned above (CTRL plus U) you can change the color of the material.
+4. Using the previously mentioned Hue/Saturation/Lightness window (CTRL plus U) you can change the color of the material.

-NOTE: Color change can be done with any material that is not grayscale.
+NOTE: The color change can be done with any material that is not in grayscale.
 But if you have a grayscale material you can easily apply color to it with the Gradient Maps.
 I leave a tutorial where I explain how to correct or add color with all the correction layers.

 - CREATE TAPES -

-To transform a pattern into a ribbon we follow the following steps.
+To transform a pattern into a ribbon, follow these steps.

-1. Having the material layer selected we go to the “Object” tool, and then to the “Object tool property” window.
+1. With the material layer selected, go to the “Object” tool, and then to the “Object tool properties” window.

 - STICKERS -